hpi-swa-lab/squeak-tracedebugger/docs/re22/product-visions.md

 ### Explore Morphic construction/rendering/event handling

 - **Roles:**
-  - System expert: visualize/assure and manipulate existing mental model, good overall knowledge of the static system
+  - System expert: visualize/assure and manipulate existing mental model, has good overall knowledge of the static system
   - System learner: understand the entire process; construct mental model from connections between single artifacts
   - (System outsider: efficiently look up the cause of a particular detail, needs guidance throughout system)
 - **Goal:** Explore the construction/toolbuilding process, the rendering/drawing process of a complex morph, or the relevant event handlers for a `MorphicEvent`.
 Associate the causes in the implementation with their effects to the widget/canvas.